 These were made from a candy mold last year but yesterday day I bought ice cube trays that were shaped like stars.
 Fun!
 You can even blend up cucumber and watermelon, freeze it and serve as a nice cool treat on a hot summer day.

 5. Pet Cooling Mats

 Pet cooling mats are one of our favorite products.
-The one we have is a pressure activated mat that cools when the dogs lays on it.
+The one we have is a pressure activated mat that cools when the dogs lay on it.
 We have 2 and since they fold up small we take one with us in the car when we travel in the summer.

 6. Dog Water Fountain.

 Dogs need to stay hydrated during the summer and water fountains are a great way to offer them clean, filtered, cold water throughout the day.
 We have the PetSafe Indoor/Outdoor Fountain so in the summer I fill half the water canisters with water and freeze them.
-These way the dogs have a constant flow of cool water!
+This way the dogs have a constant flow of cool water!